nautobot/nautobot-ansible/docs/getting_started/how-to-use/modules.rst

   We will not be covering pre-2.10 tags within these docs.

 Tags are now a model within Nautobot and require being resolved like any other model such as ``device_type`` shown above.
 This requires the user to provide a list of dictionaries that specify fields that are unique to each tag.
-Name can be used, but we always suggest that you use ``slug`` when available.

 .. code-block:: yaml